 Taking place during Blues Music Week, the Blues Hall of Fame Induction Ceremony will be held May 8 at the Halloran Centre (225 South Main Street, Memphis).
 A cocktail reception kicks off the festivities at 5:30 p.m. before the Ceremony begins at 6:30 p.m.
 Tickets are $75 per person.
 The celebrating continues the next night (May 9) when The Blues Foundation presents the 40th Annual Blues Music Awards at Memphis’ Cook Convention Center (7 p.m. start time).
 Individual BMA tickets are $150 per person with Tables for 10 at $1,500 each.
-Both events are open to the public and tickets can be purchased now at THIS LINK.
+Both events are open to the public and tickets can be purchased now at this link (THIS EVENT HAS NOW SOLD OUT).
 Reservations can be made for The Blues Foundation’s block of rooms at the Sheraton Memphis Downtown and the reservation link can be found at www.blues.org.

 As part of the Induction Ceremony, the Blues Hall of Fame Museum is securing special items representing each of the new inductees, and those artifacts will be installed and available for viewing beginning May 8.
 The Museum has been a treasure for both serious blues fans and casual visitors since opening in May 2015.
 Through intriguing exhibits (including traveling exhibits that rotate every six months) and individualized galleries, it offers an entertaining and educating exploration into all that is blues culture.
 The Museum features interactive touchscreen displays along with three master databases where visitors can hear the music, watch videos, and read the stories about each of the Blues Hall of Fame’s over 400 inductees.
 Each gallery also displays a fascinating array of album covers, photographs, historic awards, unique art, musical instruments, costumes, and other one-of-a-kind memorabilia.